The Health Benefits of Chocolate for Your Brain May Include Memory & Mood Improvement

 Eating moderate amounts of dark chocolate may benefit health in many ways.
 In fact, some research suggests that chocolate is now considered an anti-aging, anti-inflammatory “superfood” for the brain and body.
 Although we need a lot more research before experts agree, some studies examining the health benefits of chocolate suggest new and exciting chocolate benefits, particularly in the realms of cognitive function, mood, and heart/ blood vessel health.
 The right kinds of chocolate, consumed regularly, can help keep your cardiovascular system pumping, your mind sharp and alert, and your mood calm and happy.

 Here, we take a look at the research showing chocolate benefits, including its ability to boost brain performance and enhance mood.
 (See also our companion post, Surprising Cocoa Benefits Include Heart Health and Prediabetes Improvement, where we focus on research-backed cardiovascular chocolate benefits.)

 Chocolate is made from the fermented, roasted, and finely ground seeds of Theobroma cacao tree.
 A chocolate bar labeled “70 percent” is a good choice; it contains 70 percent ground cacao and 30 percent sugar.
-The ground cacao is comprised of cacao butter (a natural oil) along with ground particles of the cacao seed.
-The ground cacao contains a potent mixture of phytochemicals with various medicinal properties.
+The ground cacao, which is comprised of cacao butter (a natural oil) along with ground particles of the cacao seed, contains a potent mixture of phytochemicals with various medicinal properties.